How to Setup and Secure UniFi VLAN

 Creating Firewall Exceptions

-Sometimes you need to allow access between specific devices in different VLANs.
-In these cases, we need to create an allow rule and place the rule above the Block VLAN to VLAN rule.
+When using a Firewall rule, we need to create an allow rule and place the rule above the Block VLAN to VLAN rule.
 Let’s take the following example, allowing IoT devices to access a Raspberry PI in the main VLAN.

 When you create an allow rule, try to be as specific as possible.
 If it’s only between two devices, then use the IP Address of both devices.
 If you know the protocol, then specify the port number as well.